pulp/plugin_template/README.md

     - [ ] models for plugin content type, repository, remote
     - [ ] serializers for plugin content type, repository, remote
     - [ ] viewset for plugin content type, repository, remote
+- [ ] Database migrations are generated and committed
 - [ ] Errors are handled according to Pulp conventions
 - [ ] Docs for plugin are available (any location and format preferred and provided by plugin writer)